Trigger Point Therapy

 Trigger point therapy – how does it work?

 Many muscular injuries or chronic problems would benefit from trigger point therapy.
 Severe muscle tension, postural disorders, acute injuries, back problems are the most common conditions treated with this technique.
 Trigger points can appear from direct traumas, overuse of certain muscles or bad posture, therefore trigger point therapy should be a part of the massage course that will help with the conditions that created them in the first place.

 What to expect at Fulham Massage & Wellness?

 Trigger point therapy in Fulham is a part of sports, deep tissue or remedial massage.
 Your therapist will apply a gradual pressure on the painful place to release or dissolve the “knot”.
-This often brings up the pain you experience, but only for a short period of time.
-Eventually the area releases and brings an immediate reduction in pain or increase of movement.
-Very often, the painful hotspot is located in different place then where you feel the pain.
+This often brings up the pain you experience on the daily basis, but only for a short period of time.
+Eventually, the area releases and brings an immediate reduction in pain or increase of movement.
+Very often, the painful hotspot is located in a different place to where you feel the pain.
 Guiding your therapist with pain scale will help with effectiveness of the treatment.
 Most therapists will also encourage you to breathe deeply in order to relax your body and positively influence the nervous system.